top of page

 2.png

 The Diamond Program is a unique academic initiative designed for high school students in grades 10-12th.
 This program offers an exceptional opportunity for students to simultaneously earn their high school diploma and complete a two-year college degree by the time they graduate from high school.
 Each student receives personalized guidance and mentorship from dedicated guidance counselors, ensuring their unique academic and career goals are met.
-Guidance counselors along with dual enrollment lab specialists work closely with students to create a roadmap for their studies, monitor their progress, and provide accountability to keep them on track for dual graduation.
+Dual enrollment counselors work closely with students to create a roadmap for their studies, monitor their progress, and provide accountability to keep them on track for dual graduation.
 Students receive assistance in selecting courses that align with their intended college major and career aspirations, giving them a competitive edge when transferring to a four-year university or entering the workforce.
 In addition, CHEC may offer select dual enrollment courses on campus, facilitated by CHEC staff, to increase accessibility and provide students with greater flexibility and expanded opportunities in their dual enrollment pathways.

 • Dual Achievement Pathway